nguyenjessev/survey-form/README.md

 https://codepen.io/freeCodeCamp/full/VPaoNP

 ## Problems
-I had problems with compatibility of the background with different browsers, as well as getting the page to scale properly on devices of different sizes
+I had to create a form using different input types, label options correctly, and style the page and align items correctly.
+I also had to figure out how to make the page scale appropriately on differently sized devices

 ## What I used
 HTML, CSS, meta viewport tag